My car was stolen over Thanksgiving last year. I wrote about it then (read it here if you missed it).

 Because my gorgeous reader, there is a business lesson here.

-As someone who loves to help businesses become insanely efficient AND effective, you can see how this whole fiasco has my business mind on overdrive.
+As someone who loves to help coaches build solid sustainable six figure businesses, you can see how this whole fiasco has my business mind on overdrive.

 This insurance company has been around since 1937.